malmostad/sv-contact-portlet/README.md

 ## Development
-The project can be imported into Eclipse as a Java project
+The project can be imported into Eclipse or Netbeans as a Maven project

 ## Licence
 Released under AGPL version 3.